DDUPREFRA/Washington-State-EV-Charging-Infrastructure-Analysis/README.md

 **Best model: Random Forest** — saved as `ev_coverage_model.pkl`

-> **Note on Model Limitations:** The high accuracy (97.44%) reflects a fundamental
+> **Note on Model Limitations:** The model achieves 97.44% accuracy but this number
-> limitation — CoverageGapFlag was mathematically derived from the same three features
-> used for prediction (EVCount, StationCount, TotalChargers).
-Specifically:
-> - CoverageGapFlag = 1 when EVCount / TotalChargers > 10 or TotalChargers = 0
+> is misleading.
+The target variable (CoverageGapFlag) was directly calculated from
+> the same features used to train the model — meaning the model is essentially
-> - The model is essentially learning the rule we explicitly defined in SQL
+> learning a rule we already defined rather than discovering new patterns.
-> - This creates circular reasoning — the target variable is a direct function of the features
 >
-> **What this means:** The model confirms our business rule rather than discovering
-> new patterns.
-A truly predictive model would require independent features such as:
+> A more meaningful model would use independent cross-sectional data such as population density,
-> - Population density and demographics per zip code
-> - Income levels and home ownership rates
-> - Proximity to highways and commercial areas
-> - Historical EV adoption growth rates
-> - Urban vs rural classification
+> income levels, or demographic information to predict which areas are at risk
+> before the gap actually develops.

 ---